HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

   )
 }}

-We can analyze the effect of these settings on first contentful paint and largest contentful paint.
-Not surprisingly, the `optional` setting has a major effect on largest contentful paint.
-There is also an effect on first contentful paint, but that might be more correlation than causation, as all of the modes except for `block` display *some* text after an "extremely small block period."#}
+We can analyze the effect of these settings on First Contentful Paint and Largest Contentful Paint.
+Not surprisingly, the `optional` setting has a major effect on Largest Contentful Paint.
+There is also an effect on First Contentful Paint, but that might be more correlation than causation, as all of the modes except for `block` display *some* text after an "extremely small block period."#}

 {{ figure_markup(
   image="fonts-font-display-performance-desktop.png",